-- Complete resection based on the anatomic location and extent of disease with maintenance of adequate function is required.16-19 - The primary tumor must have been resected for cure (R0). - Resectable extrapulmonary metastases do not preclude resection.20-23 - Re-resection can be considered in selected patients.24 - Ablative techniques can be considered when unresectable and amenable to complete ablation. - Patients with resectable synchronous metastases can be resected synchronously or using a staged approach. - Conformal external beam radiation therapy may be considered in highly selected cases or in the setting of a clinical trial and should not be used indiscriminately in patients who are potentially surgically resectable (category 3).
+- Complete resection based on the anatomic location and extent of disease with maintenance of adequate function is required.16-19 - The primary tumor must have been resected for cure (R0). - Resectable extrapulmonary metastases do not preclude resection.20-23 - Re-resection can be considered in selected patients.24 - Ablative techniques may be considered alone or in conjunction with resection.
+All original sites of disease need to be amenable to ablation or resection. - Ablative techniques can be considered when unresectable and amenable to complete ablation. - Patients with resectable synchronous metastases can be resected synchronously or using a staged approach. - Conformal external beam radiation therapy may be considered in highly selected cases or in the setting of a clinical trial and should not be used indiscriminately in patients who are potentially surgically resectable.